 The main communication protocol between payment terminals and cash registers, ZVT in Germany, allows a fraudster to simply read payment cards – including credit and debit/EC cards – from the local network.

 Worse yet, the protocol provides a mechanism for reading PIN numbers remotely.
-This mechanism is protected by a cryptographic signature (MAC).
-The symmetric signature key, however, is sometimes stored in Hardware Security Modules (HSMs), of which some are vulnerable to a simple timing attack, which discloses valid signatures.
-A signature extracted from one such HSM can be used to attack other, more secure models since the signature key is the same across many terminals, violating a base principle of security design.
+A cryptographic signature (MAC) protects this mechanism.
+However, some Hardware Security Modules (HSMs) store the symmetric signature key, which can be vulnerable to a simple timing attack.
+This attack discloses valid signatures.
+Attackers can exploit a signature extracted from one vulnerable HSM to target other, more secure models.
+This violates a base principle of security design where the signature key is the same across many terminals.

 Merchant account compromise.